moq/labs/docs/Stunts.md

 All of the supported .NET calling conventions should be supported by *Stunts*, as shown in (Stunts-Example.md).

+## Common Behaviors

+Some commonly used behaviors that are generally useful are provided in the library and can be added to stunts as needed:

+* [DefaultValueBehavior](https://github.com/moq/moq/blob/master/src/Stunts/Stunts/DefaultValueBehavior.cs): sets default values for method return and out arguments, based on its configured [DefaultValue](https://github.com/moq/moq/blob/master/src/Stunts/Stunts/DefaultValue.cs) provider.
+In addition to the built-in supported default values, additional default value factories can be registered for any type.

+* [DefaultEqualityBehavior](https://github.com/moq/moq/blob/master/src/Stunts/Stunts/DefaultEqualityBehavior.cs): implements the `Object.Equals` and `Object.GetHashCode` members just like `System.Object` implements them.

 ## Stunts Code Generation

 As shown in the previous section, stunts are nothing special.
 You can just create new instances of them and invoke their members as usual.